AdventHealth Ocala

-AdventHealth Ocala, formerly named Florida Hospital Ocala and Munroe Regional Medical Center, is an acute care non-profit hospital in Ocala, Florida.
-AdventHealth Ocala is located at 1500 SW 1st Ave, Ocala, Florida.

-The healthcare facility is owned by the Marion County Hospital District, and has been leased to AdventHealth since 2018.
-The hospital district is largely funded by the US$213 million paid to the district by Community Health Systems in 2014 for the right to operate this facility.
-CHS sold their lease to AdventHealth in 2018.
+AdventHealth Ocala is a non-profit hospital campus in Ocala, Florida, United States that is operated by AdventHealth.
+The medical facility is owned by the Marion County Hospital District.
+It is a tertiary and primary stroke center that has multiple specialties.
+The hospital district was largely funded by the US$213 million paid to the district by Community Health Systems in 2014 for the right to operate this facility.
+CHS sold their lease to Adventist Health System in 2018.

 History

-The hospital was founded in 1898 as Marion General Hospital.
+1898-2003

+In 1898, Marion General Hospital was founded.
 The impetus for building a local hospital was a man being run over by a horse and wagon.
-The initial location was a three-story building owned by the publisher of the local newspaper, the Star–Banner, which was lent to the new hospital until 1901.
+The initial location was a three-story building owned by the publisher of the local newspaper, the Star–Banner, which was leased to the new hospital until 1901.

-The hospital operated in makeshift housing until 1915 when additional land was acquired for the hospital to expand.
+The hospital operated in makeshift housing until 1915 when additional land was purchased for the hospital to expand.
 A three-story hospital building was constructed and was able to treat up to 50 patients in an emergency.
-In 1927, local residents approved a bond issue to build expanded four-story building that could handle 73 patients.
+In 1927, local residents approved a bond to build an expanded four-story building that could handle 73 patients.
 It was built on the same site and is still in use today as the northernmost building of the hospital.
 In 1928, the hospital was renamed to Munroe Memorial Hospital in honor of community leader T.T.
 Munroe, a local banker, who gathered community support and led the push to expand the hospital.
-The hospital has undergone extensive expansion over the years.

 By the early 1960s, the hospital had grown to 130 beds.
 In 1980, the hospital was again renamed to Munroe Regional Medical Center.
 The hospital expanded to 323 beds in 1994 and 421 beds in 2003.